urnathan/joust/README.md

 signifies `stdin` anyway.

 Aloy, Kratos & Ezio report their results to `stdout` and `stderr`.
-`stdout` provides summary results -- just pass/fail of each tests.
+`stdout` provides summary results &mdash; just pass/fail of each tests.
 `stderr` provides logging, which along with the pas/fail information shows informative test output so you can see why it failed, and information about how to reexecute just that test, either inside the